wbalmer/petitRADTRANS/docs/content/installation.rst

     More than one file detected in <long/path> and no default file set for this path in petitRADTRANS' configuration Please select one of the files in the list below by typing the corresponding integer:

 In that case, simply choose a file among the one listed under the message, type the corresponding integer, then press "Enter".
-More information are available in the `tutorial <notebooks/getting_started.html#Loading-opacities>`_.
+More information is available in the `tutorial <notebooks/getting_started.html#Loading-opacities>`_.

 The last lines of the output should be: